Symposium on Applications of Mathematical Sciences

 MathSEE Symposium will feature several invited plenary talks (45' each) and contributed talks (20' each).

 The contributed talks will be grouped under areas of mathematical methods in topical sessions.

 Symposium registration will remain open from 28th Feb - 27th August 2023.
 Abstract submission will be possible until the 31st July.

 Notification of Acceptance will be sent by 15th August 2023.

 Further important dates and deadlines will be announced here continuously.

-Panel discussion on the topic of "Interdisciplinary Mathematical Research: Challenges and Opportunities" will take place on the 27th September 2023.
-International perspectives from scientists at different career levels and diverse opinions from the female and male task force will bring in an enriching experience for everybody.Register Now
+Panel discussion on the topic of "Interdisciplinary Mathematical Research: Challenges and Opportunities" will take place on the 28th September 2023.
+The discussion will be followed by symposium dinner for registered participants.More Information

 On the 27th September, poster session will take place in the Atrium of the Mathematics Building 20.30.
 Best poster will be honored with a 500 EURO award.Location: Poster Session